redhat-developer/odo/docs/proposals/odo-deploy.md

 https://github.com/devfile/kubernetes-api/issues/49

 It would be useful to start the design/development of a simpler version of `odo deploy` with devfile 2.0.0 that covers:
-- single build strategy - Dockerfile built using `buildah`
+- single build strategy - Dockerfile built using `BuildConfig` or `Kaniko`.
 - single deployment strategy - Kubernetes manifest deployed using `kubectl`.

 ## Motivation